During my trip to the fascinating city of Madrid, we took a side trip to the old city of Toledo, the Valley of the Fallen and El Escorial.

 Toledo is known as the “city of three cultures” where Christians, Muslims, and Jews co-existed for centuries.
 It’s the home of El Greco, whose most famous paintings can be seen at the Church of Santo Tomé.
 The city is located in La Mancha region.
 Needless to say, there were Don Quixote and Sancho Panza statues displayed everywhere along its winding streets and in the shops.

-The Royal Site of San Lorenzo El Escorial, known as El Escorial, is the historical residence of the King of Spain.
+The Royal Site of San Lorenzo El Escorial, known as El Escorial, is the historic residence of the King of Spain.
 It is now a monastery, basilica, royal palace, library, museum, university, and hospital.

 Franco, who was the fascist dictator of Spain from 1939 – 1975 is buried in the Valley of the Fallen in the church.
 40,000 others whose lives were lost fighting the Spanish Civil war are buried beneath the valley floor.
 His burial there is controversial and political rallies honoring Franco have now been banned.